-Stage I. The Admissions Commission evaluates on formal grounds the documents that constitute the Application Package (see art.
-3).
-If formal requirements are met, the Commission assesses the potential contribution of each candidate to the Doctoral School, as reflected in the following documents:
+Stage I. The Admissions Commission evaluates on formal grounds the documents that constitute the Application Package (see Documents Checklist).
+If formal requirements are met, the Commission assess the potential contribution of each candidate to the Doctoral School, as reflected in the following documents:

 - The description of the planned research

 - The MA thesis or scientific publication

 - The recommendation letter(s)

 Based on these documents, the Commission also evaluates the degree to which a candidate’s research project matches the research themes and academic profile of IFiS PAN, IP PAN or IPS PAN, respectively.

 Following the evaluation conducted at Stage I, the Commission selects the candidates who continue to the admission process’ second stage.